How to Optimize Material Flow with Data Analytics and Machine Learning?

 Building the platform for an optimized, end-to-end material flow, which facilitates efficient working, is a vast undertaking.
 That’s why only a handful of manufacturers have been able to transform.

 The following points give a quick run-through of the four stages of material flow optimization to make the transformation easier.
-You can download our whitepaper for a detailed description.

 1. Collect and Centralize Data

 Do you know why in many manufacturing organizations, the operators and managers, still today, must access several systems to get the needed information?
 The root cause is siloed data and systems that do not talk to each other.
 This results in a massive waste of time and potentially increases the likelihood of human errors.

 The first step is to break down the silos and enable end-to-end access to data.
 For this, data must be collected along with the whole process – from all possible data sources – to a central location such as a virtual data lake.